 Because the Exam will test candidates’ abilities to apply and evaluate information more thoroughly than it does on the current version, these breaks were added to give candidates sufficient time to recollect themselves and step away from their exam for a short amount of time.
 And the best part?
 These breaks will not count against the candidate’s testing time, whereas in the current Exam, they do.

-It’s important to note that the current CPA Exam does alot time for a break, but the fact that the clock continues to tick makes candidates feel obligated to sit for the exam for the whole duration.
+It's important to note that the current CPA Exam does allow time for a break, but the fact that the clock continues to tick makes candidates feel obligated to sit for the exam for the whole duration.
 They do not have to—but if they choose to take a break, they will be asked to leave the testing room quietly and since breaks are considered a part of the testing process, the testing clock does not stop.

 But with the new break time added to the 2017 CPA Exam, candidates will no longer feel obligated to sit in their seats for the entire duration; they will instead have the ability to disengage from their testing environment without having it affect their test-taking time.